Marijn-Snoeren/portfolio-website/README.md

 ### Commit: `auto scroll back`
 - **Description**: Implemented an auto-scroll-back feature to enhance navigation experience.
-- **Reason**: To improve usability by automatically scrolling users back to the top or a specific section.
+- **Reason**: To improve usability by automatically scrolling users back to the project.

 ---